syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## TABLE - Table Tag

 A Table tag defines a table in an HTML document.
 The table tag uses the <tr> tag to define a row and a <td> tag to define a cell element.
-The HTMLUI control supports the table with the following attributes that helps the rendering and display of complex html pages in the control easily.
+The HTMLUI control supports the table with the following attributes that helps the rendering and display of complex HTML pages in the control easily.

-* backgroundcolor: Specifies the background color of the table
+* background color: Specifies the background color of the table
 * border: Specifies the thickness of the table border